-Faculty of Arts and Social Sciences Modernity and Its Discontents
+Modernity and Its Discontents

 The second course will cover the emergence of new ideas that structured modern life and society up to today.
-Many leading ideas and principles from the political, social and cultural world (such as political ideologies, naturalised world views and optimism about the potential of science) as well as opposition against them can be traced to Enlightenment thinkers and Romantic views.
+Many leading ideas and principles from the political, social, and cultural world (such as political ideologies, naturalised world views, and optimism about the potential of science) as well as opposition against them can be traced to Enlightenment thinkers and Romantic views.
 This course will present major thinkers (Descartes, Locke, Voltaire, Rousseau, Kant, Tocqueville, Hegel, Marx, Schopenhauer, Nietzsche, Freud, Weber, Arendt) who shaped modern society and culture from the eighteenth to the twentieth century.
-Themes will include the rise of individualism, cultural pessimism, the death of God, the emergence of democratic movements, psychoanalysis, and the opposition between Western and Eastern philosophy.
+Themes will include the rise of individualism, belief in progress, cultural pessimism, the death of God, the emergence of democratic movements, psychoanalysis, and the opposition between Western and Eastern philosophy.

-Students will learn about:
+You will learn about: